 - Gameplay Roulette: The first half of each round is Auto Scrolling platforming, the second half, where you fight the boss, is Shoot 'em Up.

-- Gaiden Game / Alternate Continuity: This picks up from the ending of the arcade version of Monster Land, where aliens steal the Legendary equipment.
-This is inconsistent with the SMS sequel, where Bock leaves it behind in the collapsing castle after being cursed, but regains it near the end of the game.
+- Gaiden Game: This picks up from the ending of the arcade version of Monster Land, where aliens steal the Legendary equipment.
+This is inconsistent with the SMS sequel, where Book the Hero leaves it behind in the collapsing castle after being cursed, but regains it near the end of the game.

-- King Mook: About half the bosses, including a giant snake, a giant bat, the Queen Wasp, a cactus jack-o-lantern, a Giant Enemy Crab, etc. The King Demon from Monster Land also returns.
+- King Mook: About half the bosses, including a giant snake, a giant fish, a giant bat, the Queen Wasp, a cactus jack-o-lantern, a Giant Enemy Crab, etc. The King Demon from Monster Land also returns.

-- Market-Based Title: The TurboGrafx 16 version drops the Wonder Boy III part of the title and is simply called Monster Lair.
+- Market-Based Title: The TurboGrafx-CD version drops the Wonder Boy III part of the title and is simply called Monster Lair.
 This does not apply to the PC Engine version, which still used the arcade game's full title.

 - Monster Town: Round 10 is a village inhabited by the Myconid mushroom mooks from Monster Land, and the boss is a giant version.